stashapp/CommunityScripts/plugins/hotCards/README.md

 ![Holo](/plugins/hotCards/assets/holo.png)

-**Important**: Currently, the Holo style preset only works well with **performer** cards.
-It should not be used with any other card type until a workaround is found.

 You can specify `__holo` for the card type you want the **holo** preset to be applied and it will use the configured Tag ID or Rating Threshold.

 **Note**: _By default, the animation of the holographic effect is disabled, you can enable it by running: `__holo___,,true`._